MK-Chan-MECACA/wc-ai-translator/README.md

 == Description ==

-WooCommerce AI Product Title Translator is a powerful plugin that automatically translates your WooCommerce product titles to Bahasa Malaysia using advanced AI translation services.
+AI Product Title Translator – Bahasa Malaysia is a powerful plugin that automatically translates your WooCommerce product titles to Bahasa Malaysia using advanced AI translation services.
 Perfect for Malaysian e-commerce stores looking to localize their product catalogs.

 = Key Features =